Vol. 05

 1.1m x 0.15m ion source

-The superconducting layer can be produced most effectively by using a gas phase method.
-Currently, the main gas phase processes are Pulsed Laser Deposition (PLD), Chemical Vapor Deposition, and Metal Organic Deposition (MOD).
-The PLD method is a method in which a laser is irradiated onto a disk called a target, which is made of sintered superconductor powder, and the particles that fly out from the disk are deposited on a substrate.
-This method allows high-speed film formation and the cost of raw materials is low because the primary raw materials such as yttrium oxide can be used as the target directly.
-By selecting a temperature of 800 to 900 degrees Celsius, appropriate oxygen gas, and laser irradiation conditions for film formation, a superconducting wire with a critical current of several hundred A can be produced.
-If the film formation temperature is too low, crystals called a-axis particles that do not contribute to the superconducting current will grow, and if the temperature is too high, the formed superconductor will decompose, so in either case only a low critical current film can be produced.
+The properties of superconducting layers can be best realized by vapor deposition.
+Currently, the main vapor deposition processes are pulsed laser deposition (PLD), chemical vapor deposition (CVD), and metal-organic deposition (MOD).
+PLD involves irradiating a disk (called a target) made of sintered superconductor powder with a laser, resulting in particles being deposited on a substrate.
+This allows for high-speed deposition and low raw material costs, as the target can be directly made from primary materials such as yttrium oxide.
+By selecting temperatures of 800–900°C, appropriate oxygen gas, and laser irradiation conditions, superconducting wires with critical currents of several hundred amperes can be fabricated.
+Too low a deposition temperature results in the growth of a-axis particles, which do not contribute to superconducting current, while too high a temperature results in the decomposition of the deposited superconductor.
+Both methods result in low-critical-current films.
 To address this issue, efforts have been made to increase the output of lasers and improve temperature control methods, and while the critical current density was around 500,000 A/cm2 in the mid-1990s, it became possible to obtain long lengths of wire with a critical current density of over 1 million A/cm2 by around 2005.
 This was further improved to 2 million A/cm2 in 2007, and currently wires with a current density of over 3 million A/cm2 can be obtained.